Episode 3

 Speaker C:

-They can get you through your classes.
+They'll get you through your classes.

 Yeah.